 Those of you who are familiar with and use the One Page Strategic Plan know that Columns 5 and 6 are for your Company’s Quarterly Plan and Column 7 is for Individual Quarterly Priorities.
 So where does Quarterly Planning for the Departments fit in?

 First, the Executive Team meets to finalize the Company Priorities and their Individual Priorities for the quarter.
-In Rhythm, this constructs the Company EnergyMap for the quarter.
+In Rhythm strategy management software, this constructs the Company EnergyMap for the quarter.

 Following Executive Team Quarterly Planning, each person on the exec team who leads a Department (like the VP of Sales) completes Quarterly Planning with their team.
 They determine Group Priorities and Individual Priorities for each person on the team.
 In Rhythm, this constructs the Group EnergyMap for the quarter.